-After repeated requests. the Count); Geologist recently visited the property and determined (according to Robert Loveland) that the bluff fronting the property is indeed a "Coastal Bluff' as defined by the County Code.
-Therefore, we respectfully request that the applicant be notified; in writing, that the 25-foot Coastal Bluff setback applies to the project.
-In zddition, since it is clear from the applicant's topographic survey, that any connection to the paved portion of 23rd Avenue will violate the bluff setback requirement, we respectfully request that the applicant also be notified in writing that they will be required to file an exception to this standard.
-We believe that this is an important issue that is directly related to the completeness of the application.
-As such, it should have been mentioned in your correspondence to the applicant dated September 24, 2002, and April 18.2003.
+After repeated requests, the County Geologist recently visited the property and determined (according to Robert Loveland) that the bluff fronting the property is indeed a "Coastal Bluff- as defined by the County Code.
+Therefore, we respectfully request that the applicant be notified: in writing, that the 25-foot Coastal Bluff setback applies to the project.
+In addition, since it is clear from thir applicant's topographic survey, that any connection to the paved portion of 23rd Avenue will violate the bluff setback requirement, we respectfully request that the applicant also he notified. in writing, that they will be required to file an exception to this standard.
+We believe that this is an important issue that is directly related to the completeness of the application As such, it should have been mentioned in your correspondence to the applicant dated September 24, 2002. and April 18, 2003.

-Development Application 02-0432.
-23rd Avenue Mr. Larry Kasparowitz June 9.2003 Page 2
+Development Application 02-0432, 23rd Avenue Mr. Larry Kasparowitz June 9, 2003 Page 2